phoenixframework/phoenix/guides/testing/testing.md

 use HelloWeb.ConnCase
 ```

-If you were to write an Elixir library, outside of Phoenix, instead of `use HelloWeb.ConnCase`, you would write `use ExUnit.Case` instead.
+If you were to write an Elixir library, outside of Phoenix, instead of `use HelloWeb.ConnCase` you would write `use ExUnit.Case`.
 However, Phoenix already ships with a bunch of functionality for testing controllers and `HelloWeb.ConnCase` builds on top of `ExUnit.Case` to bring these functionalities in.
 We will explore the `HelloWeb.ConnCase` module soon.

 Then we define each test using the `test/3` macro.
 The `test/3` macro receives three arguments: the test name, the testing context that we are pattern matching on, and the contents of the test.
 In this test, we access the root page of our application by a "GET" HTTP request on the path "/" with the `get/2` macro.
 Then we **assert** that the rendered page contains the string "Welcome to Phoenix!".